miyosuda/heartrate-monitor/README.md

 # heartrate-monitor

-heart rate monitor for Polar H7/H6 on MacOSX
+heart rate monitor for Polar H7/H6 on MacOSX.

+You can record all heart rate RR interval data into text file with this app.

 ## About